thelang-io/the/packages/algorithm/README.md

 **Exceptions**

-- `QRCodeError` - throw if QRCode input is too long for alignment pattern locations
+- `QRCodeError` - thrown if QRCode input is too long for alignment pattern locations
-- `QRCodeError` - throw if QRCode input is too long to calculate character count indicator
+- `QRCodeError` - thrown if QRCode input is too long to calculate character count indicator
-- `QRCodeError` - throw if QRCode input is too long to calculate version
+- `QRCodeError` - thrown if QRCode input is too long to calculate version

 **Examples**